PrestaShop/docs/src/content/1.7/basics/keeping_up-to-date/upgrade.md

 ---
-title: Upgrade
+menuTitle: Upgrade
+title: How to upgrade PrestaShop
 weight: 30
 ---

-# How-to: Upgrade
+# How to upgrade PrestaShop

 {{% notice warning %}}